Protect Your Employees Today!

 Do you have employees?
 If so, PA state law requires you to have workers’ compensation insurance coverage.

-Workers’ Compensation insurance will provide wage replacement and medical benefits to an employee who is injured on the job.
+A workers’ compensation insurance policy will provide wage replacement and medical benefits to an employee who is injured on the job.
 In return for these benefits, the employee waives the right to sue you, the employer, for negligence (in most cases).
+Check out the video below for a brief explanation on workers compensation insurance!

-Generally, Workers Comp insurance is necessary for all employers who have at least one full-time or part-time employee.
+Generally, workers comp. insurance is necessary for all employers who have at least one full-time or part-time employee.
 If you have “sub-contractors” or 1099 employees, you may still need to coverage.
 These subs can be considered employees, making you responsible for injuries occurring on the job.
-It is best to talk to a Risk Averse agent about your specific situation to determine if you need to carry Workers Compensation coverage.
+It is best to talk to a Risk Averse agent about your specific situation to determine if you need to carry coverage.

 Frequently Asked Questions: